Grand Canal, Silk Road Became UNESCO World Heritage Sites

 Suzhou Ancient Canal, part of the Beijing-Hangzhou Grand Canal

-Jointly submitted by China, Kazakhstan and Kyrgyzstan, the Silk Road World Heritage Site involves the 5,000kms long highlight session of the ancient Silk Road that begins from Xi'an and ends in central Asia.
-The UNESCO World Heritage's committee believes that the Silk Road was an indispensable bridge of fusion, exchange and dialogue between East and West during 2nd to the 16th century, and made a great contribution for human being's common prosperity over the past 2,000 years.
+Jointly submitted by China, Kazakhstan, and Kyrgyzstan, the Silk Road World Heritage Site involves the 5,000kms long highlight session of the ancient Silk Road that begins from Xi'an and ends in central Asia.
+The UNESCO World Heritage committee believes that the Silk Road was an indispensable bridge of fusion, exchange, and dialogue between East and West from the 2nd to the 16th century, and made a great contribution to human beings' common prosperity over the past 2,000 years.
 Many famous cultural landscapes in northwest China are included in the site, e.g. Han and Wei Dynasties' Ancient Luoyang City, Xi'an Weiyang Palace Site, the Big Wild Goose Pagoda, the Small Wild Goose Pagoda, Gaochang Ruins, Maijishan Grottoes and so on.

 Gaochang Ruins in Xinjiang, once a busy trading center along the Silk Road

 Subscribe to our newsletter for a chance to win a free 7-day Peru tour!
 And more insider travel news, exclusive offers, and inspiration will be sent straight to your inbox.